 2. Loss of Rents

-Let’s take a look at each topic and break it down as to why it’s crucial to have these included in your policy.
+3. Vandalism4.
+Fire and Liability Let’s take a look at each topic and break it down as to why it’s crucial to have these included in your policy.
+Here is a quick guide for your reference.

 By definition, Malicious Intent occurs when the resident damages the property above normal wear and tear.
 While this is rare, it can happen nevertheless.
 We have seen it even though our residents are screened thoroughly.
 Things still happen.
 Normal wear and tear can be ambiguous for most, that’s why it’s important to know what the courts consider normal wear and tear.
 Smearing dog feces all over the walls and carpet is not normal wear and tear.
 Yes, I have seen it.
 Having a clause in your policy covering Malicious Intent would cover replacing the carpet in this case after your deductible of course.
 Replacing carpet after your resident has lived in the home for 11 years, well that would be normal wear and tear in most cases.